MBB-team/VBA-toolbox/_wiki/statistical-models.md

 Posterior probabilities:
      - MoG: p(H1|y)= 1.000
      - null: p(H0|y)= 0.000
----
 ```

 In this example, 4D data (sample size = 400) was simulated under a MoG model with two components.
 The inversion started with K=12 components, and eventually removed all unnecessary components (cf. "component's deaths").
 This is called **automatic relevance determination** or ARD.
 As in any VBA inversion, convergence monitoring derives from iterative improvements over the model's free energy, which can be eyeballed on the upper-left panel.
-Other panels report summary statistics of the relevant posterior densities (e.g., estimated data labels, posterior estimates of 1st- and 2nd-order moments of the Gaussian modes, estimated mode frequencies, etc...).
+Other panels report summary statistics of the relevant posterior densities (including estimated data labels).
 In addition, the clusters' separability can be eyeballed on the lower-right panel, which shows an eigen-projection of the data.
 This projection can be reproduced as follows: `VBA_projectMoG(posterior,out,y)`, with VBA's output structures.

 Now suppose you design an experiment, in which n subjects are asked a number yes/no questions from a questionnaire.
 Suppose these subjects are grouped into K categories, which are defined in terms of how likely its member are to answer 'yes' to each of the questions.
 You have just defined a MoB model, which you can use to disclose the categories of subjects from their profile of responses to the questionnaire.
 This is what the function `MixtureOfBinomials.m` does, using either a Gibbs sampling algorithm or a variational Bayesian algorithm.
 In both cases, the function returns the data labels, the first- order moment profile for each category and the model evidence.
 NB: in the MoB case, the inversion schemes cannot automatically eliminate the unnecessary classes in the model.
 Therefore, (Bayesian) model comparison is mandatory to estimate the number of classes in the data, if it is unknown to the user.
 See the demo: `demo_BMM.m`.